sitamgithub-MSIT/streamlit-app-builder/README.md

 GOOGLE_API_KEY=YOUR_GEMINI_API_KEY
 ```

 Open your local host to view the web application.
-For more information, consult the Streamlit documentation [here](https://docs.streamlit.io/).
+For more information, consult the Streamlit [documentation](https://docs.streamlit.io/).
 You can also access a live version of the application [here](/), which is deployed on Google Cloud Run.

 ## Deployment

 The application is deployed on Google Cloud Run.
-Follow the Google Cloud Generative AI sample app [here](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/sample-apps/gemini-streamlit-cloudrun) to deploy the application on Google Cloud Run.
-You can also refer to the dedicated lab [here](https://www.cloudskillsboost.google/focuses/85991?parent=catalog) for more details.
+Follow the Google Cloud Generative AI sample [app](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/sample-apps/gemini-streamlit-cloudrun) to deploy the application on Google Cloud Run.
+You can also refer to the dedicated [lab](https://www.cloudskillsboost.google/focuses/85991?parent=catalog) for more details.

 ## Model Tracing

 Model tracing is enabled using the W&B Weave.
-Refer to the documentation [here](https://weave-docs.wandb.ai/) to understand all the features provided by W&B Weave.
+Refer to the [documentation](https://weave-docs.wandb.ai/) to understand all the features provided by W&B Weave.
 To enable model tracing, follow these steps:

 - Create a Weights & Biases (W&B) account [here](https://wandb.ai/site) and copy API [key](https://wandb.ai/authorize).
 - Set the `WEAVE_API_KEY` environment variable to your W&B API key in the `.env` file.